zaidannoor/Tugas-praktikum-mobile/README.md

 # How to run project
-Dependency in this project is being deleted by using "FLutter Clean".
+Dependency in this project is being deleted by using "flutter clean".

 Read step below to get back the dependency and run project